Kingston SE: History

-The town was connected to Naracoorte by a 1,070 mm railway known as the Kingston-Naracoorte railway in 1876, providing a port for the grain and wool grown away from the coast.
+The town was connected to Naracoorte by a 1,067 mm railway known as the Kingston-Naracoorte railway in 1876, providing a port for the grain and wool grown away from the coast.
 The rails were converted to broad gauge 1,600 mm with a new station built on the edge of town in 1959.
 The railway closed on 28 November 1987 then was dismantled on 15 September 1991.

 Media

 The region was formerly serviced by two newspapers: the Kingston Weekly, the newspaper of The Kingston Traders' Association, was issued between 22 March 1946 and 30 March 1951.
 Later, the South-East Kingston Leader was started in Kingston, and was published from 1962 until 21 November 2001 when it was renamed Coastal Leader.
 It is now owned by Australian Community Media.

 Today

+At the 2021 census, Kingston SE had a population of 1,637.

 The main industries are fishing, wine-making, sheep and cattle farming and recreation, the district having a large influx of tourists during holiday periods throughout the year.

 The northern entrance to the town is dominated by the Big Lobster, named "Larry" by people in Kingston.

 The town has an Australian rules football team competing in the Kowree-Naracoorte-Tatiara Football League.

 Kingston SE is home to the Cape Jaffa Lighthouse, which was moved to its current location from its former location on Margaret Brock Reef, and now operates as a museum.
 The museum also houses a lifeboat from MS Oliva which washed ashore after two years adrift.